 Your mouth is naturally home to thousands of germs and bacteria.
-You pick these up when you breath and eat.
+You pick these up when you breathe and eat.
 The naturally occurring germs and bacteria in your mouth are one of the main reasons you need to brush.
 Some of those bacteria are the very ones that cause tooth decay if they are not removed from your teeth.
-The second place your toothbrush gets “dirty” is from where it is stored.
+The second place that your toothbrush gets “dirty” is from where it is stored.
 Most people store their toothbrushes in the bathroom, which can be a place germs end up floating around in the air.
 Flushing the toilet can push germs into the air and there are many other activities in the bathroom that can release germs that might eventually end up on your toothbrush.

 Can My Toothbrush Make Me Sick?

 Here’s the interesting thing.
 We know there are germs on your toothbrush.
 We know some of them are germs that can make people sick.
 But, nobody has really proven that a germ-filled toothbrush will make you sick.
 When your immune system is healthy, it is pretty good at fighting off the usual germs that tend to end up in your mouth.
 Your body’s defenses come to the rescue and stop the germs before they make you sick.
-And since many of the germs that end up on your toothbrush are from your own mouth, they are the same one’s your body fights off daily.
+And since many of the germs that end up on your toothbrush are from your own mouth, they are the same ones your body fights off daily.